thanos-io/thanos/docs/components/query-frontend.md

 There are some benefits from query splitting:

-1. Safe guard.
+1. Safeguard.
 It prevents large queries from causing OOM issues to Queries.
 2. Better parallelization.
 3. Better load balancing for Queries.